-From Lynn on November 19th, 2009 in Green Remodeling
+From Dean Dowd on November 19, 2009 in Green Remodeling

 I love these little pieces of art called Green Pockets.
 Artist Maruja Fuentes designed these ingenious interlocking wall planters to be hung in multiples and filled by your own creativity.